Control of patient information in the COVID-19 era

 Some people think that confidential patient information should continue to be used for health research without the usual safeguards being in place, even after the COVID pandemic is over, with information being made available to researchers and commercial companies, as long as it is useful.

 Others want to go back to the system in place before the pandemic, where patients are asked to decide how their information can be used or researchers required to explain why this is difficult or impossible.

-We are examining a range of COVID-19 research as well as related law and regulations.
-We are also interviewing key stakeholders and considering results from a public focus group, exploring what people think of these new rules, whether they should be restricted to COVID-19 only or all health research and whether they should continue after the pandemic is over.
+We examined a range of COVID-19 research as well as related law and regulations.
+We also interviewed key stakeholders and considered results from a public focus group, exploring what people think of these new rules, whether they should be restricted to COVID-19 only or all health research and whether they should continue after the pandemic is over.

-Our aim is to provide a guide for policy makers as to the potential value and acceptability of using otherwise confidential medical information for genomic research should become routine practice.
+Our aim was to provide a guide for policy makers as to the potential value and acceptability of using otherwise confidential medical information for genomic research should become routine practice.

 From our live panel discussion, it’s clear that COPI notices are an important area for continued scrutiny, both from a researcher perspective, but also an ethical and public point of view.

 - Journal papers